Type-Safe Reducers using TypeScript - Part 1 - Understanding Type Safety

 With TypeScript one could harness the power of JavaScript's dynamic nature at runtime and sophisticated type system of TypeScript at compile time.
 This enables us to write code that is easy to understand and maintain.

-The same method If I write using TypeScript, it would look like below,
+The same method If I write using TypeScript, it would look like,

 return sourceString.indexOf(findWhat) === 0;